flipacholas/Architecture-of-consoles/articles/master-system.md

 The shutters are controlled from a couple of memory addresses, but none of them will tell the console if there are glasses plugged in, so games that support this accessory include a settings option that allows the user to manually activate this feature.

 The LCD controllers are interfaced with a jack cable, which is plugged into the console.
-The European and American version didn't include the jack input, so they rely on the card port to connect an adaptor, we'll see more about the card slot later on.
+The European and American version didn't include the jack input, so they rely on the card port to connect an adaptor (we'll see more about the card slot later on).
 {{% /inner_markdown %}}

 {{< /tab >}}